hsh-elc/grappa-webservice/documents/concept/documentation.md

       - `sudo systemctl daemon-reload`
       - `sudo systemctl restart docker`
       - Note that you may need to reboot the entire machine after these changes if remote API calls to Docker cause the following exception: `com.github.dockerjava.api.exception.InternalServerErrorException:
-    Status 500: failed to create endpoint gracious_williamson on network bridge`
+    Status 500: failed to create endpoint <containerName> on network bridge`

 ### 2.3 Building and Deployment